 - 5. A candidate shall have his/her student record book/student identity card/admission card with him/her in the examination hall on every occasion he/she presents himself/herself for a paper.
 His/her candidature is liable to be cancelled if he/she does not produce the student record book/student identity card/admission card when requested to do so.
-If he/she fails to bring his/ her student record book/student identity card / admission card / admission card, he/she shall sign a declaration in respect of the paper for which he/ she had not produce the student record book/student identity card/admission card to the Registrar or the relevant Senior Assistant Registrar/ Assistant Registrar within the next three working days.
-If a candidate loses his/her student record book/student identity card/admission card during the examination period, he/she shall obtain a duplicate of student record book/student identity card/admission card book/student identity card/admission card book/student identity card/admission card to the Registrar or the relevant Senior Assistant Registrar/ - 6.
+If he/she fails to bring his/ her student record book/student identity card/admission card when requested to do so.
+If he/she fails to bring his/ her student record book/student identity card / admission card, he/she shall sign a declaration in respect of the paper for which he/ she had not produce the student record book/student identity card/admission card to the Registrar or the relevant Senior Assistant Registrar/ Assistant Registrar within the next three working days.
+If a candidate loses his/her student record book/student identity card/admission card during the examination period, he/she shall obtain a duplicate of student record book/student identity card/admission card as the case may be from the Registrar or relevant Senior Assistant Registrar/Assistant Registrar for production at the examination hall. - 6.
 A candidate shall not have on his/her person or in his/her clothes or on the admission card, timetable, student record book/student identity card, any notes, signs or formulae, etc., except those items that are permitted.
 All unauthorized items which a candidate has brought with him/her should be kept at a place indicated by the Supervisor/Invigilator. - 7.
 A candidate may be required by the supervisor to declare any item in his/her possession or person. - 8.
 No candidate shall copy or attempt to copy from any book or paper or notes or similar material or from the scripts of another candidate.
 A candidate shall neither help another candidate nor obtain help from another candidate or any other person.
 A candidate shall not conduct himself/ herself so negligently that an opportunity is given to any other candidate to read anything written by him/her or to watch any practical examination performed by him/her.
 No candidate shall use any other unfair means or obtain or render improper assistance at the examination.